 "There is now a mandate to progress the project and the wider city centre regeneration which it unlocks.

 "The vote was very close and the project has caused a divide across the city.
-It is therefore important that everyone involved comes together in the best interests of the city to deliver the regeneration scheme which will benefit citizens, businesses and visitors alike."'New pulse'
+It is therefore important that everyone involved comes together in the best interests of the city to deliver the regeneration scheme which will benefit citizens, businesses and visitors alike."

 Bob Collier, chief executive of Aberdeen and Grampian Chamber of Commerce, said: "The challenge now for those involved in the project will be to deliver the world-class garden and cultural facilities which respects heritage and embraces the future."